Photo of Ann Dooley

 Ann W. Dooley Advancement Scholarship

-Criteria
+Eligibility Criteria

-Applicant must:
+Applicants must:

-- Be between the ages of 18-25 as of the application deadline
+- Be between the ages of 18-25 as of the application deadline.

 For the purposes of this scholarship, intellectual disability is defined as having certain limitations in cognitive functioning and other skills, including communication and self-care.
 The intellectual disability might be caused by brain injury, disease, or genetics.
 Examples include but are not limited to Down Syndrome, PKU, Fetal Alcohol Syndrome, Fragile X Syndrome, and birth defects.